Re-anchoring Quantum Monte Carlo with Tensor-Train Sketching: Abstract

 \section{Abstract}

 We propose a novel algorithm for calculating the ground-state energy of quantum many-body systems by combining auxiliary-field quantum Monte Carlo (AFQMC) with tensor-train sketching.
-In AFQMC, having a good trial wavefunction to guide the random walk is crucial for avoiding sign problems.
-Typically, this trial wavefunction is fixed throughout the simulation.
+In AFQMC, a good trial wavefunction to guide the random walk is crucial for improving the sampling efficiency and controlling the sign problem.
 Our proposed method iterates between determining a new trial wavefunction in the form of a tensor train, derived from the current walkers, and using this updated trial wavefunction to anchor the next phase of AFQMC.
-Numerical results demonstrate that our algorithm is highly accurate for large spin systems, achieving a relative error of \(10^{-5}\) in estimating ground-state energies.
-Additionally, the overlap between our estimated trial wavefunction and the ground-state wavefunction achieves a high-fidelity.
-We provide a convergence proof, highlighting how an effective trial wavefunction can reduce the variance in the AFQMC energy estimate.
+Numerical results demonstrate that the algorithm is highly accurate for large spin systems.
+The overlap between the estimated trial wavefunction and the ground-state wavefunction also achieves high fidelity.
+We additionally provide a convergence analysis, highlighting how an effective trial wavefunction can reduce the variance in the AFQMC energy estimation.
+From a complementary perspective, our algorithm also extends the reach of tensor-train methods for studying quantum many-body systems.